access-to-justice-lab/JohnsonCountyScraper/README.md

 ```
 docker build -t joco_server .
 ```
+I ran this with a remote mysql server.
+However, this could be run with another docker mysql container.

-If you are running a msyql docker container on the same machine you can use the docker command below to get the IP address.
+If you are running a msyql docker container seperately on the same machine you can use the docker command below to get the IP address.
 ```
 docker inspect -f '{{range .NetworkSettings.Networks}}{{.IPAddress}}{{end}}' [docker container name]
 ```
+If you're running a new mysql server on the same machine, it's probably best to set up a docker-compose.

-## Scraping
+### Scraping
 Run the docker container with the env.list file that you create and then add in the --env values for the starting case number and how many cases you want to scrape
 ```
 docker run --env-file env.list --env startingcase=20CR00001 --env limit=2500 --rm --name joco joco_server